mauvehed/kevvy/PRD.md

 - Fields: CVSS Score, Severity, Vector, CWEs, Published Date, Modified Date, References, KEV Status (if applicable).

 #### 2.2.2 `/cve channel` Group
-**Purpose:** Configure specific channels for automatic CVE scanning (`on_message`).
+**Purpose:** Configure channels for automatic CVE scanning (`on_message`) and manage global scanning status.
 **Permission:** Requires "Manage Server" permission

 ##### Subcommands:
-- `/cve channel enable <channel>`: Enable automatic CVE scanning for messages in the specified channel.
-Ensures global monitoring is also enabled for the server.
+- `/cve channel add <channel>`: Enable automatic CVE scanning for messages in the specified channel.
+Also ensures global monitoring is enabled for the server.
+- `/cve channel remove <channel>`: Remove the configuration for the specified channel, stopping automatic scans there.
+- `/cve channel list`: Lists all channels currently configured and enabled for automatic CVE scanning.
+- `/cve channel status`: Shows the global CVE monitoring status (enabled/disabled) and lists the configured channels.
+- `/cve channel enable_global`: Enables automatic CVE message scanning globally for the server.
+Channels still need to be explicitly added via `/cve channel add` to be monitored.
-- `/cve channel disable`: Disable automatic CVE scanning *globally* for the entire server.
+- `/cve channel disable_global`: Disables automatic CVE message scanning globally for the entire server.
 No messages will be scanned in any channel.
-- `/cve channel set <channel>`: Updates the channel configuration (same effect as `enable`).
-- `/cve channel all`: Lists all channels currently configured for automatic CVE scanning.

 #### 2.2.3 `/cve latest`
 **Purpose:** Display the most recent CVEs published on NVD.